markekraus/PSRAW/docs/Module/about_RedditOAuthToken.md

 ```

 ## Session
 Used to track the web session for `Invoke-GraphRequest` when calls are made to Reddit's API.
 This property will not be imported from `Import-RedditOAuthToken` and instead a new `Microsoft.PowerShell.Commands.WebRequestSession` will be created.
-This is primarily used to house Reddit's tracking cookies which provide a persisetnt CDN experience.
+This is primarily used to house Reddit's tracking cookies which provide a persistent CDN experience.

 ```yaml
 Name: Session